elastic/rally/docs/architecture/actor_system.md

  * Setup the Elasticsearch cluster if the pipeline requires it (not covered here)
- * Prepare the benchmark which involves the `TrackPreparator` and `TaskExecutionActor` actors.
+ * Prepare the benchmark which involves the `TrackPreparationActor` and `TaskExecutionActor` actors.
  * Start the benchmark, which will involve the `Worker` actor that will delegate the actual work to `AsyncIoAdapter`, which will run an asyncio loop